PiggyAwesome/useless/README.md

-Yo mamma so fat the last time she saw 90210 was on a scale
+Yo mamma is so fat people thought her butt hole was a black hole.